gogotsenghsien/simple-rate-limit/README.md

 - `dig` as dependency injection component.
 - `dockertest` and `httpexpect` as test utility for integration testing.

-The reason for using redis is because it can simply use `incr` to make a counter.
+The reason for using redis is that it allows me to use `incr` to make a counter easily.

 ### Rules
 - Server can only accept 60 requests per minute each IP (use `X-Forwarded-For`).